daylen/elevate/README.md

 	- [Here is a map](http://momentjs.com/timezone/) of valid timezone strings.
 	- Pick a strong password; this is how you'll log in to the settings area.
 	- Replace all the relevant OAuth fields.
-7. In a new `screen` (or your favorite method for persistent processes), run `npm start`.
-This will attach to port 80.
+7. Install naught: `npm install -g naught`
+8. `npm start`
-8. Visit `YOUR_DOMAIN_NAME/admin`, log in with the username and password you chose in `custom.yml`, and connect some accounts.
+9. Visit `YOUR_DOMAIN_NAME/admin`, log in with the username and password you chose in `custom.yml`, and connect some accounts.
-9. Visit `YOUR_DOMAIN_NAME`.
+10. Visit `YOUR_DOMAIN_NAME`.
 You should see your health data!
 If not, please let me know and I'll do my best to help.

 **Note**: It is strongly recommended that you serve your site over HTTPS because the settings area uses HTTP Basic Auth.
 Remember that [CloudFlare](https://www.cloudflare.com) offers free SSL.